Who We Are

 Results into Action

 Our surveys and results are used to inform and affect change at the local, regional, and provincial levels.
-At the local level, our surveys can be used to measure the impact of a chance as part of a quality improvement project.
-At the provincial level, we are able to do additional analysis to link the patient experiences and outcomes to other data to gain a fulsome picture of our health system is meeting the needs of British Columbians.
+At the local level, our surveys can be used to measure the impact of a change as part of a quality improvement project.
+At the provincial level, we are able to do additional analysis to link the patient experiences and outcomes to other data to gain a fulsome picture of our health system to meet the needs of British Columbians.

 Our Partners